korewireless/Microvisor-HAL-STM32U5/README.md

 This ensures that standard library functions such as `__HAL_RCC_GPIOA_CLK_ENABLE()`, `LL_RCC_WriteReg()`, etc. can continue to be called as if they were running without Microvisor present.
 The intention is to make it as easy as possible to port a “bare metal” implementation to Microvisor.

-For supported peripherals, accesses are mediated by the Microvisor non-secure API functions `mvPeriphPeek32()` and `mvPeriphPoke32()`.
-These functions are declared in `mv_api.h` and allow certain registers within supported peripherals to have read/write access to defined bits within those registers.
+For supported peripherals, accesses are mediated by the Microvisor non-secure system call functions `mvPeriphPeek32()` and `mvPeriphPoke32()`.
+These functions are declared in `mv_syscalls.h` and allow certain registers within supported peripherals to have read/write access to defined bits within those registers.

 This is particularly important for `RCC` as without such support, non-secure code would not be able to determine the bus and clock frequencies which are needed to configure other peripherals, such as UARTs.